-Students will do this game for an hour at a time if you let them, but only for a couple of days, and then they will just wear out.
+Students will do this game for a couple of hours at a time if you let them.
+But, here’s the problem.
+They will only do it for a couple of days, and then they will just wear out.
 They just won’t want to do it anymore.
 We don’t want them to lose their enthusiasm, so…….

 After five minutes of play, up comes this screen (to the right).
-We say the battery is down and will need at least 30 minutes to “recharge.”
+We say the battery is down and will need at least 20 minutes to “recharge.”
 The countdown timer shows the amount of time left until the student’s break is over.
-The student has to take at least a 30 minute break.
+The student has to take at least a 20 minute break.
 We want them to do a little practice a couple of times a day, but spaced out over a month or two.
-The longer this is spaced out the longer they will retain the information.
+The it takes for them to get through an operation, (the longer this is spaced out) the longer they will retain the information.
 And they need to know these facts for a lifetime!
 So a little bit each day is far better than sitting down for long periods of time until they are sick of it.

 Yes, they may complain that they have to stop, but that ensures that they will want to come back again later.
-That’s how they win!
+You want them to end their sessions wanting to play more.
+That’s how you can get them to play and practice, time after time, day after day until they reach Level Z. That’s how we win and that’s how they win!